b-vest/eddn-elastic-webapp/README.md

 Join us on this exciting journey of building your own EDDN Datastream application and explore the dynamic world of real-time data.

+As of 08/08/2023 this project is online and browsable at [https://eddnapp.baremetalbridge.com/rawdata.html](https://eddnapp.baremetalbridge.com/rawdata.html)

 ## Quick Install
 This is designed to work on Ubunut 22.04.
 It should work on other Debian based distros but I have only tested this on Ubuntu 22.04.